How Are The Two Passages Similar

 Step 5: Drawing Conclusions

 Synthesize your findings into a cohesive argument.
-Your analysis should demonstrate a clear understanding of the similarities between the passages and their significance within the larger context.
+Even so, your analysis should demonstrate a clear understanding of the similarities between the passages and their significance within the larger context.
 Avoid making overly broad generalizations; support your claims with specific textual evidence.

 Example: Your conclusion might argue that despite being separated by time and genre, both passages effectively convey the persistent and pervasive nature of economic inequality, employing similar rhetorical strategies and thematic concerns to highlight its devastating impact on society.